Understanding the differences data integration vs data migration is crucial for choosing the right approach for your specific needs.

 • Creating a single source of truth: Data integration can be used to create a single source of truth for reporting and analysis purposes, and data migration is often used to move data from multiple systems into a central location for consolidation.
 For example, an organization might use data migration to move data from multiple departments or business units into a central data warehouse and then use data integration to combine the data from these different sources into a single, consistent view for reporting and analysis purposes.

-In practice, data integration and data migration often go hand in hand.
-For example, when an organization is migrating data to a new system, it may also need to integrate data from multiple sources in order to create a coherent view of the data.
+In practice, For example, when an organization is migrating data to a new system, it may also need to integrate data from multiple sources in order to create a coherent view of the data.
 Similarly, data integration projects may involve migrating data from multiple sources into a central repository and then transforming and standardizing the data to make it more useful.

 Final Thoughts